 The Agents and their families are the heroes for whom the BPF exists.
 In addition to providing immediate financial support to the families of the fallen in the line of duty, the BPF has expanded its programs to provide financial assistance to those Agents who were wounded, injured or fallen ill while performing their Border Patrol duties, and also the special needs of the families of Agents are considered and supported.
 A personal contribution from the Lanni family, in memory of businessman and Board Member Terry Lanni, joined with Motorola to create a scholarship program for the children of fallen Border Patrol Agents.
 As of the end of calendar year 2016, the BPF has provided over $300,000 in financial assistance to Agents and their families throughout the United States.

 The BPF hosts various memorial and fundraising events around our nation, including the BPF Annual Recognition Dinner, dedicated to the families of the fallen and provides an opportunity to recognize our national leaders and volunteers whose vision, determination and skills have recognized and valued our Agents.
 The BPF’s “Founder’s Medallion” has been bestowed on Secretaries of Homeland Security Tom Ridge and Michael Chertoff, former Congressman Silvestre Reyes, Ralph Basham, former Commissioner of USCBP and Director of the Secret Service, former Border Patrol Chief David Aguilar, Governor Asa Hutchinson, former Under Secretary of the Department of Homeland Security, Robert Bonner, former Commissioner of CBP, former Administrator of DEA, and a former Federal Judge, Kevin McAleenan former Acting Secretary, Department of Homeland Security, former Border Patrol Chief Carla Provost, among other leaders.

-Erica Aguilar (surviving spouse of Border Patrol Agent Luis A. Aguilar) serves as the Acting Executive Director.
+Erica Aguilar (surviving spouse of Border Patrol Agent Luis A. Aguilar) serves as the Executive Director.
 We hope that you, too, will help us write the history of our organization by joining us, volunteering with one of our events, and contributing to the BPF.